KNOWLEDGE BASE Market Research In Germany

 Product Testing- Sampling

-For physical products for which you would like to get customer feedback, there is a variety of ways to test your product.
-One is to work with influencers such as bloggers that have an audience you’re interested in and ask them to give away some of your product and get feedback.
+For physical products for which you would like to get customer feedback, there are a variety of ways to test your product.
+One is to work with influencers, such as bloggers, that have an audience you’re interested in, and ask them to give away some of your product and get feedback.
 Another is to set up sampling events in key areas.
 Many of the research agencies we’ve featured can assist you with this or, you could work with specialty retailers that might be interested in selling your product if customers really like it.
 You’ll want to make sure that you have a small team of people ready to manage everything if you’re not working with an agency to do it for you.

 For most products to gain access to Germany even for product sampling, you will have to have CE marking on your product and extensive safety testing to meet EU standards for most product types prior to market testing.
 Get more information about CE marking in the Globig Knowledge Base.